ubitux/research/color-quantization/README.md

   more info
 - `show_pal.py`: tool to display a palette stored in a 16×16 file in sRGB, Linear and OkLab
+- `boxdbg.py`: a tool to generate a demonstration video of how the algorithm works, see `--help` for more info
 - `samples`: some sample files